60+ Family-Friendly Things to Do in Northwest Arkansas

 Fort Smith

-35. Fort Smith National Historic Site contains the remains of two frontier forts, replicas of the federal court, courtroom and jails, and exhibits on the army, Trail of Tears, marshals, outlaws and the Wild West.
+35. Fort Smith National Historic Site preserves the remains of two frontier forts, replicas of the federal court, courtroom and jails, and exhibits on the army, Trail of Tears, marshals, outlaws and the Wild West.

 Fort Smith cont'd